 As it marked the end of summer, it was necessary to perform various rites and sacrifices to awaken the dying sun.
-All fires were extinguished, sacred fires were lit for the new year, and from these people lit new fires in their homes, to safeguard them during the approaching winter.
+All fires were extinguished, sacred fires were lit for the new year, and these people lit new fires in their homes, to safeguard them during the approaching winter.
 These sacred bonfires would repel evil spirits, and they were also used to offer crop and animal sacrifices to Celtic deities.
-Druids, Celtic priests, wore animal-skin costumes and told each other’s fortunes.
+Druids, and Celtic priests, wore animal-skin costumes and told each other’s fortunes.
 Druids went from house to house, carrying lanterns and demanding money as offerings.

 Samhain was also celebrated by indulging in drunkenness and conduct otherwise forbidden in daily life.

 From 43 CE onwards, the Romans ruled the Celts.
 Roman customs were merged with Celtic traditions.
 For example, the goddess Pomona was a goddess of fruit, trees, and fertility.
-Apples and hazelnuts were considered sacred and used for diving information on marriage, childbearing, death - very important questions in an agricultural community.
+Apples and hazelnuts were considered sacred and used for divining information on marriage, childbearing, and death - very important questions in an agricultural community.
 Apples with certain markings were placed in a tub of water or hung from a tree.
 By grabbing one using only the mouth, a young man or woman was supposed to be able to foretell his or her future spouse.

 Christianity then spread to Celtic lands.
 In the 7th century, Pope Boniface IV is said to have designated May 13 as a time to honor all martyrs - All Martyrs Day.
 In the 8th century, Pope Gregory III chose November I instead to honor martyrs, saints, and relics as well.
 All Saints’ Day incorporated some of the traditions of Samhain.
 All Souls’ Day came after All Saints’ Day.
 The All Saints’ Day celebration was also known as All-hallows or All-hallowmas, and the night before it, the same night as Samhain, began to be called All-Hallows Eve and, eventually, Halloween, from the 18th century onwards.